-Proposed and passed a $200,000 increased investment in the Downtown and Village Center Tax Credit program, resulting in a total of $2.7 million in tax incentives for 22 projects in 11 counties across Vermont in FY18.
+Proposed and passed a $200,000 increased investment in the Downtown and Village Center Tax Credit program, resulting in a total of $2.7 million in tax incentives for 22 projects in 11 counties across Vermont in FY18, plus an additional $2.8 million in tax incentives for 16 projects in 10 counties.
 These credits help improve infrastructure and to create new housing, retail and office space.

 Supporting Small Business Development

 Proposed and passed an increase in the number of small business advisors in Vermont, with priority for underserved counties, to provide small businesses greater access to resources and counsel, helping them thrive.

 Proposed and passed the ThinkVermont Innovation initiative, which aims to accelerate small business growth by making funding available, leveraging federal programs, testing cutting edge broadband deployments, and assisting in the development of co-working and other non-traditional work environments.

 Leveraging our Outdoor Recreation Assets for Economic Growth